SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_rgb_led/readme.md

 ## Test the Application

-1. Sets the board state of RGB LED to ON and different set of colours can be observed.
+1. Activates the RGB LED on the board, cycling through various colors at 100ms intervals.

 > **Note:**